yingkitw/pptx-rs/docs/PROGRESS.md

 ## Conclusion

-The pptx-rs library now has robust support for:
+The ppt-rs library now has robust support for:
 - Creating presentations with advanced formatting
 - Generating charts (bar, line, pie)
 - Reading and inspecting PPTX files